FrancoisCarouge/Kalman/README.md

 ## Performance

 The [benchmarks](benchmark) share some performance information.
 Custom specializations and implementations can outperform this library.
-Custom optimizations may include: using a different covariance estimation update formula; removing symmetry support; using a different matrix inversion formula; removing unused or identity model dynamics supports; implementing a generated, unrolled filter algebra expressions; or running on accelerator hardware.
+Custom optimizations may include: using a different covariance estimation update formula; removing symmetry support; using a different matrix solver; removing unused or identity model dynamics supports; using non-polymorphic function callbacks; implementing a generated, unrolled filter algebra expressions; or running on accelerator hardware.

 ![Eigen Update](benchmark/image/eigen_update.svg)
 ![Float](benchmark/image/float.svg)